GreyB1te/meeting-automation/README.md

 This is a demonstration prototype rather than a production-ready business integration.

 In a production implementation, the failure-handling mechanism could be replaced or extended with a persistent message queue, automatic background retries, authentication, monitoring, and idempotency mechanisms to prevent duplicate records.

+## Testing

+### Success case

+Start the mock business-system API:

+node index.js

+In another terminal:

+node process-meeting.js

+Approve the extracted data when prompted with `y`.

+The data should be sent successfully to the mock API.

+### Failure case

+Do not start `index.js`.

+Run:

+node process-meeting.js

+Approve the extracted data with `y`.

+The application will retry the API request three times.
+If all attempts fail, the approved payload is saved in `failed-requests/` for later processing.